amclark42/a-form-of-resistance/notes_a-form-of-resistance.md

 You only need to know [what HTML markup looks like](https://gist.github.com/amclark42/ace2c44b1c987d91fb5a79eefad34662).
 No coding experience is necessary, only an openness to discussing ethical web-citizenry, data collection, and/or web design.

-## Outline

-I'll have 45 minutes.

-1. Background — why this matters
-2. Demonstration of browser tools
-  1. What they show
-  2. How to navigate with them
-3. Try it on any webpage
-4. Questions
-5. Put link to website in chat
-6. Demonstration of browser tools — modifying a simple form
-  1. Change a few attributes
-  2. Delete a form component
-7. Try it + Questions
-8. Under the hood + caveats
-  1. Where does your data go?
-  2. "Backend" architecture
-    1. Form acceptance criteria
-    2. Databases
-  3. To what purpose are they collecting this data?
-Why might they need it?
-  4. "Frontend" architecture
-    1. HTML custom elements
-    2. Javascript monitoring form components and submission
-9. Questions/discussion/experimenting with other custom forms

-## On implementation

-I'll need:

-- Links to reference materials
-  - Browser developer tools documentation
-    - Firefox, Chrome, Safari, (Edge?)
-  - HTML elements
-  - In-depth web architecture, tech explanations
-- Slides with bullet points or graphics to explain concepts
-- Boutique forms for practice/experimentation
-  - Simple form — ~~radio buttons,~~ text field, maybe hidden input
-  -

 ## Script

 Hi everyone!
 For those who don't know me, I'm Ash Clark.
 My pronouns are e, em, eir, and I'm the XML Applications Developer for the Digital Scholarship Group and the Women Writers Project.
 A big part of my job is playing web developer: I make websites using collections of digital humanities data.